rougier/from-python-to-numpy/03-anatomy.rst

 holding the result of `2*X`, one for holding the result of `2*Y` and the last one for holding the result of `2*X+2*Y`.
 In this specific case, the arrays are small enough and this does not really make a difference.
-However, if your arrays are big, then you have to be careful with such expression and wonder if you can do it differently.
+However, if your arrays are big, then you have to be careful with such expressions and wonder if you can do it differently.
 For example, if only the final result matters and you don't need `X` nor `Y` afterwards, an alternate solution would be:

 .. code:: pycon